cyang-kth/fmm/README.md

 - Boost Graph >= 1.54.0: routing algorithms used in UBODT Generator
 - Boost Geometry >= 1.54.0: Rtree, Geometry computation
 - Boost Serialization >= 1.54.0: Serialization of UBODT in binary format
-- Libosmium: a library for reading OpenStreetMap data.
-Requires expat and bz2.
+- ~~Libosmium: a library for reading OpenStreetMap data.
+Requires expat and bz2.~~ (The direct input with OSM file is removed since the raw dataset may contain topology errors.
+It is suggested to use shapefile input downloaded from osmnx.)
 - swig: used for building Python bindings

 ### Getting Started